hytechclub/web-101/Week08/MagazineWebsiteFollowAlongWithCode.md

 ```

 ## Article 1
-Add an article about airships to the webpage.
+Add an article about your topic to the webpage.
 Ultimately, it should be laid out in a grid format, like a newspaper, and take up half of a row within a container.

 ### Basic HTML
 1. Within the `<body></body>` element, underneath the jumbotron `<div></div>`, create another `div`